pjacferreira/flow-sequencer/README.md

 ## Basic Concept

 While working with SailsJS I ran into the one of the pains of NodeJS programming: Nested Callbacks.
-Even though this is also one of the advantages of Node programming, it's still make very ugly code.
+It's also one of the advantages of Node.
+Unfortunately, it makes for very ugly code.

 The natural solution would be to use a module like 'async' to solve the problem.
-Unfortunately, I prefer to re-invent the wheel (Actually, I don't, I just needed something simpler and made my code easier to read).
+But, I prefer to re-invent the wheel (Actually, I don't, I just needed something that make my code easier to read, make it more granular/reusable).

 So, I created this module, to try to create a BASIC like structure to callbacks.